-*These articles and reports are being provided for general information regarding the business of Nuveen Real Estate ("NRE") and are not specific to the TIAA Real Estate Account, which is managed solely by TIAA.
+*Articles and reports contained in the views from the Global Investment Committee booklet are being provided for general information regarding the business of Nuveen Real Estate ("NRE") and are not specific to the TIAA Real Estate Account, which is managed solely by TIAA.
 NRE is a division of Nuveen Asset Management, LLC, a registered investment adviser and an affiliate of Nuveen, LLC.

 Diversification is a way to help avoid risk and does not guarantee against loss.